spaceorc/icfpc2016/README.md

 * lib/ConvexPolygonSolver.cs — for convex problems
 * lib/SolutionSpecExt.cs — implementation of the solution folding.
 * lib/ProjectionSolver/UltraSolver.cs — for simple not convex problems (try to compose initial square perimeter with rational segments from problem and then restore other points)
+* lib/Constructor/ConstructorSolver.cs — for other simple not convex problems (try to construct initial square from polygons of given siluete)
 * lib/ManualSolverForm.cs — UI for manual problems solving (you can do several reflections and then apply convex solver)
 * lib/VisualizerForm.cs — visualizer of all problems with ability to open ManualSolverForm
 * lib/SolutionPacker.cs — optimizer of the solution size.